rackerlabs/rackspace-how-to/content/cloud-networks/configuring-interface-based-firewall-on-the-vyatta-network-appliance.md

         # set rule 300 recent time '30'
         # set rule 300 state new 'enable'

-8. Allow all other SSH:
+7. Allow all other SSH:

         # set rule 310 action 'accept'
         # set rule 310 destination port '22'
         # set rule 310 protocol 'tcp'

-9. Allow icmp:
+8. Allow icmp:

         # set rule 900 action 'accept'
         # set rule 900 description 'allow icmp'
         # set rule 900 protocol 'icmp'
         # exit

-10. Apply locally on the public interface (eth0):
+9. Apply locally on the public interface (eth0):

         # set interfaces ethernet eth0 firewall local name 'protect-vyatta'

-11. Create and apply the firewall ruleset 'in' (for traffic destined for cloud servers) on Public interface (eth0):
+10. Create and apply the firewall ruleset 'in' (for traffic destined for cloud servers) on Public interface (eth0):

         # set firewall name untrusted default-action 'drop'
         # set firewall name untrusted description 'deny traffic from internet'
         # set interfaces ethernet eth0 firewall in name 'untrusted'

-12. Commit and save the changes:
+11. Commit and save the changes:

         # commit
         # save

 ### Configure custom rules

 After you have set up your firewall to protect your Vyatta VM against attacks, you can configure custom rules from the default configuration.
-The following example shows a series of custom rules which allow you to enable VPN connections to your Vyatta VM.
+The following example shows a series of custom rules that allow you to enable VPN connections to your Vyatta VM.

+**Note:** The following is only an example of custom rules that you can set for your Vyatta firewall.
+They do not represent the recommended default configuration.

+1. Open the firewall configuration interface your previously created:

+        # edit firewall name protect-vyatta

+2. Set `default-action` to drop everything by default:

+        # set default-action 'drop'

-- Allow IKE and ESP traffic for IPsec:
+3. Allow IKE and ESP traffic for IPsec:

         # set rule 100 action 'accept'
         # set rule 100 destination port '500'